top of page

 The night of the fire

-It took a bit for me to share this bittersweet story with my readers because I'm always looking forward to find the positive, happy, lovely side of life even when going through adversity.
-This story of my life inspired me with the 2021 Catrina.
-Here it goes...
+It took me some time to share this bittersweet story with my readers because I always strive to focus on the positive, joyful, and beautiful aspects of life even in the face of challenges.
+This particular story from my life served as my inspiration for the 2021 Catrina.
+And so, here it is...

 "Memories, even bittersweet ones, are better than nothing". -Jennifer Armentrout

 Then June came as a hurricane we were given a 45 day notice that my family had to leave my rental that we lived and paid on time for 5 years, just because the land lord needed to sell immediately in the Hot house Market.
-As the 45 period was coming to an end; the life as we knew it went into disconcert, having to put all my art and belongings in a storage unit, and not knowing when we were going to provide a safe roof for my family.
-With a bittersweet smile, we went on the road to Sanford, Fl to the only hotel available because summer had most of the close by hotels at full capacity; where I found more families that the landlord did the same thing to them.
+As the 45 period was coming to an end; the life as we knew it went into disconcert, having to put all my art and belongings in a storage unit, and not knowing when we were going to provide a safe roof for my family ,since a lot of people moved to Florida during 2020 and the most of the home rentals where on waiting list.
+The day arrived and we have to leave a bittersweet tears ran thru my face.

 "People loose their sense of humanity for money". -Eileen A Art